Ready to discover the best Lord of the Rings film locations in North Island, New Zealand?

 This is a super fun spot to visit, as it’s right in the centre of Wellington, and you can match up your photos to 3 exact areas from The Fellowship of the Ring movie!

-To visit these spots, head to Victoria Park near Wellington city centre.
+To visit these spots, head to Victoria Park near Wellington city centre, or go with a guide on this half day Lord of the Rings tour.
 There’s a handy Lord of the Rings location car park marked on Google Maps, and then just follow the signs to Hobbit’s Hideaway.

 Some have noted that it’s a little tricky to find the exact spots (especially Frodo’s rest stop), so if you’re headed to Victoria Park, please check my complete directions.